Ryo-N7/Ryo-N7.github.io/_posts/2018-01-12-japan-postwar-economic-recovery.md

 <iframe src="../assets/2018-01-12-japan-postwar-economic-recovery_files/textiles_chart.html" width="100%" height="500" frameborder="0" marginheight="0" marginwidth="0"></iframe>

+(Source: Sugihara, K. (1999).
+International circumstances surrrounding the postwar Japanese cotton textile industry, pp. 15-16.)

 Conclusion
 ----------

 Despite the devastation of the Allied bombing campaigns and the initial SCAP policies, the growing tensions of the Cold War and the postwar needs of America became the catalyst for a dramatic heel-turn in economic policy that laid the foundations for a miraculous Japanese recovery.
 By studying the causes and impacts of external/internal events and policies we can gain clues to tackle the future challenges in rebuilding economies in other war-devastated areas of the world.

 To finish off this blog post, just a few thoughts...
 Doing this mini-project, it was quite nice to go back through some old research and look for more/better data sources as the volume of data available is **always** growing, with older research being digitized daily.
 Back when I was first doing this research paper, even with PDF versions available, I would usually grab a few actual copies of The Statistical Abstract of the United States from the shelves and flip through them... they really gave me a sense of wonder and I kind of felt the "weight" of history through those hefty volumes which is something that can't really be "felt" from digital sources.
-Finally, when I started writing this post, I didn't think it would get as long as it ended up, but with it came a better understanding of plotting in R which I hope can be of help to anybody else looking for real-world examples!
+Finally, when I started writing this post, I didn't think it would get as long as it ended up, but with it came a better understanding of plotting in R which I hope can be of help to anybody else looking for visuaz real-world examples!

 References:
 -----------